VisualNeuroscience-UH/CxSystem/Sphinx/configuration.rst

 	S,ge,0,1[C]0ba,STDP,0.2
 	...

 This will optimize the probability of that synaptic connection in a way to have 0.2 * 10000 synapses.
-One might want to have multiple synapse per connection between two NeuronGroup.
-This is defined in the following example using the 'n' keyword in the *Column-titles line*:
+One might want to have multiple synapse per connection between two NeuronGroup()s.
+This is defined in the following example using the 'n' keyword in the *Titles-line*:

 ::